How To Read The Weather And Make Your Own Forecasts

 We’ve gotten used to the nightly weather report and the weather apps on our phone giving us (fairly) accurate predictions of what’s to come.
 But what if those sources of weather data ceased to exist?
 We may not have reliable radar graphics, but we can still use a few tools and some clues from mother nature to give us an idea of what’s on the horizon.

 Usually, people use an exterior thermometer and a barometer to measure the temperature and the atmospheric pressure.
-A barometer with a high indicates high pressure and good weather.
-As the falls, a low-pressure system and bad weather are moving in.
+A barometer with a high reading indicates high pressure and good weather.
+As the reading falls, a low-pressure system and bad weather are moving in.

 However, if you don’t have these tools at your disposal, here are other ways to make your own forecast.